 - Vegetation and habitat monitoring after rehabilitation is completed using a cutaway bog condition assessment (Similar to ecotope mapping).
 This assessment will include assessment of on environmental and ecological indicators such as vegetation cover, vegetation communities, presence of key species, Sphagnum cover, bare peat cover and water levels.
 It is proposed that sites can be monitored against this baseline in the future. - The condition of the bog can be assessed using the condition assessment and suitable Greenhouse Gas (GHG) emission factors can be assigned to different habitats.
 GHG emission factors have been determined for various peatland habitats in Ireland (Wilson et al., 2015) and are constantly being refined with more and more research.
 BnM is actively supporting research into GHG fluxes in different rehabilitated peatland habitats.
 This means that potential GHG emissions can be estimated from the site, as the site continues along its trajectory towards a naturally functioning peatland ecosystem. - It is proposed to monitor the improvement of some biodiversity ecosystem services.
-To be defined in relation to monitoring of the overall scheme.
+A breeding bird and Pollinator monitoring programme will be established.
+Specific pollinator indicators will be monitored (bees and butterflies).
+This will be further defined in relation to monitoring of the overall proposed Scheme and after consultation with stakeholders.